simupoppo/make_koki/README.md

 1. Input "make_koki.bat" in terminal.
 2. After choosing the language, input the car_name, copyright, length, container-loading number(not available), top speed, cost of the car, running cost of the car,weight of the car, intro_year, retire_year,and container-loading length (top and end).

 If you use only python file, only the dat file is made.
-Please make pak by using makeobj.
+Please make pak files yourself by using makeobj.